Old Babylonian Empire: King Hammurabi

 Hammurabi is also at times referred to as "Hammurapi" in ancient texts, including multiple primary-source Babylonian letters.
 This is a common phenomenon in Amorite names.
 (Another Amorite of the era, "Dipilirabi", is also known as "Dipilirapi".).

 The Code of Hammurabi — one of the oldest written laws in history, and one of the most famous ancient texts from the Near East, and among the best known artifacts of the ancient world — is from the first Babylonian dynasty.
 The code is written in cuneiform on a 2.25 meter (7 foot 4½ inch) diorite stele.
 At the top, it portrays the Babylonian king receiving his kingship from the sun god Shamash; on the bottom is the collection of written laws.
 The text itself explains how Hammurabi came to power and created a set of laws to ensure justice throughout his territory — emphasizing that these are the divine roles that were given to him.

 Before presenting the laws written in the Code, Hammurabi states, "When the god Marduk commanded me to provide just ways for the people of the land (in order to attain) appropriate behavior, I established truth and justice as the declaration of the land, I enhanced the well-being of the people."
-It then goes on to detail the laws of just punishment for crimes and provide rules for his people to abide by.
+It then goes on to detail the laws of just punishment for crimes and provide rules for his people to abide.

 King Hammurabi ruled Babylon from 1792 to 1750 BC.
 When he first came to power, the empire only consisted of a few towns in the area near Babylon: Dilbat, Sippar, Kish, and Borsippa.
 By 1762 BC, Hammurabi managed to succeed in capturing the formidable power of Eshnunna, inheriting its well-established trade routes and the economic stability that came along with them.
 It was not long before Hammurabi's armies took Assyria and parts of the Zagros Mountains.
 Eventually in 1761 BC, Babylon gained control over Mari, making up virtually all the territory of Mesopotamia that had been under the Third Dynasty of Ur.